MagnusThome/RejsaRubberTrac/README.md

 # Bluetooth device name

-The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the Bluetooth address, __this automatic name will work in most situations__, here's an example of what it can look like:
+The default Bluetooth name of each device is "RejsaRubber" __plus__ the last four bytes in the Bluetooth address, here's an example of what it can look like:
 ```
 "RejsaRubber6412051B" - for a device with MAC address CC:C9:64:12:05:1B
 ```
-If you want there's an option to include two letters in the name, designating a sensor for Front/Rear and Left/Right.
+For Harry's laptimer this above will suffice but for Racechrono you __must__ assign each board a tire position by including two letters in the name, designating a sensor for Front/Rear and Left/Right.
 Like FL, RL and so on.
+This is done either by strapping pins on the boards or by choosing this in the code.

 Default: "RejsaRubber" + four adress bytes
 Optionally: "RejsaRubber" + one of "FL", "FR", "RL", "RR" + three adress bytes